brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

     tracerVar: undefined, // For mechanism='var', make this a string },
   ast: {
-    key: 'src', // If you are going to instrument code from multiple files and generate a
+    key: undefined, // If you are going to instrument code from multiple files and generate a
-                // combined trace, make sure each one has a unique key
+                    // combined trace, give each one a unique key.
+If not specified, sequential
+                    // integers are used.
     selfRegister: true, // Causes the AST of the original code to be embedded in the generated
                         // code.
-When the code runs, it will store the AST on the Tracer's
+When the code runs, it will store the AST on the tracer's
-                        // `asts` field, under the key specified in the `key` option.
+                        // `ast` field.
   },
 };